lifepillar/vim-mucomplete/Readme.md

 MUcomplete is an implementation of *chained (fallback) completion*, whereby several completion methods are attempted one after another until a result is returned.
+MUcomplete brings Vim completion down to earth again.

 Under the hood, µcomplete does nothing more than typing some completion mappings for you, either when you press `<tab>`/`<s-tab>`